 This combination of dal and vegetables with spices is kind of soup or stew but in South India we enjoy this as a curry or side dish along with South Indian breakfast items like dosa, idli etc or it is also served with rice for lunch or dinner.

-Tomatoes, drumsticks, eggplants, pumpkins, spinach etc are all used for making sambar and I have the following sambar recipes in my blog using different veggies and different ingredients or methods:
+Today all kind of vegetables like tomatoes, drumsticks, eggplants, pumpkins, spinach leaves, potatoes, carrots etc are all used for making sambar and I have the following sambar recipes in my blog using different veggies and different ingredients or methods: